-As with many questions in family law there is no one, simple answer to the question: what am I entitled to in a divorce settlement?
+As with many questions in family law, there is no one, simple answer to the question: what am I entitled to in a divorce settlement?
 Every case is different because the circumstances of each couple is different.

+The court process of dividing assets is sometimes referred to as ‘financial remedy’ proceedings.
 What to consider before agreeing a divorce settlement

 All aspects of your finances will need to be considered before a fair financial settlement can be reached.
 The first of these is capital assets and debts, which includes properties, shares and savings as well as any debt that you have individually or as a couple.

-If you are making an application to the court for their judgement on a divorce settlement you will be asked to complete a Form E financial disclosure document.
+If you are making an application to the court for their judgement on a divorce settlement, you will be asked to complete a Form E financial disclosure document.
 In fact, this is often the best method of gathering all the information needed to reach a fair settlement and work out what you are entitled to.

-What is a fair divorce settlement
+What is a fair divorce settlement?

 Before agreeing to a divorce settlement, it is essential to get to the real value of all of the assets of both parties.
-In the past there has been a huge tendency to underestimate the value of a pension and maybe forget the value of a house must be offset against any outstanding mortgage commitment.
+In the past, there has been a huge tendency to underestimate the value of a pension and maybe forget the value of a house must be offset against any outstanding mortgage commitment.

-Getting to the true value can be tricky but unless you do it’s unlikely you will achieve a fair divorce settlement.
+Getting to the true value can be tricky, but unless you do, it’s unlikely you will achieve a fair divorce settlement.

 It is important to remember that you are not always comparing like with like – money that is tied up in a property isn’t the same as cash in the bank.
 Cash isn’t the same as an investment (which might rise or fall in value).
-And pensions, whilst they can often be a very valuable asset aren’t readily available and accessing them may come with strings attached.
+And pensions, whilst they can often be a very valuable asset, aren’t readily available and accessing them may come with strings attached.

 The thing to remember is that you should not focus too much on each asset individually, you need to look at the overall picture – the sum total of the marital assets.
 When splitting the assets between the parties the division needs to be fair.
 This can be quite a difficult concept to get your head around if you do not have the benefit of someone who has experience in looking at how particular assets may be offset against each other.

 The starting point must be an understanding of your priorities – of course you can’t always have what you want but an understanding of your financial needs is an important consideration for your lawyer.

-How is the house divided in a divorce settlement?
+Who gets the house in a divorce?

 - Sell and divide the equity